rexjohannes/streamrip/README.md

 rip config open
 ```

 If you're confused about anything, see the help pages.
 The main help pages can be accessed by typing `rip` by itself in the command line.
-The help pages for each command can be accessed with the `-help` flag.
+The help pages for each command can be accessed with the `--help` flag.
 For example, to see the help page for the `url` command, type

 ```
 rip url --help